Chavo Guerrero Jr.: Aftermath of Eddie Guerrero's death and feud with Rey Mysterio (2005–2007)

-Guerrero appeared at Judgment Day to support Rey Mysterio.
-At the Great American Bash, Guerrero interfered in Mysterio's World Heavyweight Championship match, ostensibly to help Mysterio.
-Guerrero turned heel once again, however, by hitting Mysterio with a steel chair, which allowed challenger King Booker to win the match and the title.
+Guerrero appeared at Judgment Day on May 21 to support Rey Mysterio.
+At The Great American Bash on July 23, Guerrero interfered in Mysterio's World Heavyweight Championship match, seemingly to help Mysterio.
+Guerrero, however, hit Mysterio with a steel chair, which allowed challenger King Booker to win the match and the title, turning heel once again.
 On the August 4 episode of SmackDown!, Guerrero accused Mysterio of using Eddie's name to succeed, claiming that he had disrespected Eddie's memory.
-Guerrero went on to beat Mysterio at SummerSlam after Vickie Guerrero (Eddie's widow) accidentally knocked Mysterio off the top turnbuckle.
+Guerrero went on to defeat Mysterio at SummerSlam on August 20 after Vickie Guerrero (Eddie's widow) accidentally knocked Mysterio off the top turnbuckle.
 On the August 25 episode of SmackDown!, Vickie came down to the ring to apologize to Mysterio and Guerrero but turned on Mysterio by hitting him in the back with a steel chair.
 The following week on SmackDown!, Vickie announced herself as Guerrero's new manager.
-Mysterio gained his revenge on Guerrero by defeating him in a Falls Count Anywhere match at No Mercy.
+Mysterio gained his revenge on Guerrero by defeating him in a Falls Count Anywhere match at No Mercy on October 8.
 Guerrero eventually challenged Mysterio to an "I Quit" match on the October 20 episode of SmackDown!, which Guerrero won after injuring Mysterio's knee.

 A week later, Chris Benoit, another old friend of Eddie's, began feuding with Guerrero and Vickie, and the men would have numerous confrontations over the following weeks.
-Benoit defeated Guerrero to retain the WWE United States Championship at Survivor Series.
-After weeks of continued interaction, the two faced off in a United States title rematch at Armageddon that Guerrero lost when he tapped out to a Sharpshooter.
+Benoit defeated Guerrero to retain the WWE United States Championship at Survivor Series on November 26.
+After weeks of continued interaction, the two faced off in a United States Championship rematch at Armageddon on December 17 that Guerrero lost when he tapped out to a Sharpshooter.
 Guerrero got yet another rematch the following Friday, losing the match after Vickie hit Benoit with the title belt.
 Guerrero snapped after the match, knocking over Vickie and attacking Benoit.
 The feud concluded with Benoit forcing Guerrero to submit in a No Disqualification match.

-At No Way Out, Guerrero won a Cruiserweight Open Match when he pinned Jimmy Wang Yang, thus winning the Cruiserweight Championship from Gregory Helms.
+At No Way Out on February 18, 2007, Guerrero won a Cruiserweight Open Match when he pinned Jimmy Wang Yang, thus winning the Cruiserweight Championship from Gregory Helms.
 On June 24, Guerrero retained his title against Wang Yang at Vengeance: Night of Champions.
-At The Great American Bash, he lost the Cruiserweight title in another Cruiserweight Open when Hornswoggle pinned Jamie Noble.
+At The Great American Bash on July 22, he lost the Cruiserweight Championship to Hornswoggle in another Cruiserweight Open when Hornswoggle pinned Jamie Noble.

 Guerrero then turned his attention to Rey Mysterio, whom he had put out of action, in storyline, in 2006.
-Before Mysterio's return at SummerSlam, Guerrero mocked Mysterio's knee injury and taunted him during matches.
+Before Mysterio's return at SummerSlam on August 26, Guerrero mocked Mysterio's knee injury and taunted him during matches.
 He was, however, unable to defeat Mysterio at SummerSlam.
 On the September 7 episode of SmackDown!, Guerrero then lost an "I Quit" rematch to Mysterio, after Mysterio assaulted his left knee with a steel chair.
 This allowed Guerrero to have time off to serve his suspension for violating the WWE Wellness Policy.